 Eastern Redbud, Judas Tree, Love Tree

-Merlot Redbud has lavender pea-like flowers with pink overtones along the branches from early to mid spring, which emerge from distinctive violet flower buds before the leaves.
-It has attractive dark green-variegated burgundy foliage which emerges deep purple in spring.
-The glossy heart-shaped leaves are highly ornamental but do not develop any appreciable fall color.
+Ruby Falls Redbud has lavender pea-like flowers with red overtones along the branches from early to mid spring before the leaves.
+It has attractive burgundy deciduous foliage which emerges brick red in spring.
+The heart-shaped leaves are highly ornamental and turn yellow in fall.

-Merlot Redbud is a multi-stemmed deciduous tree with a more or less rounded form.
+Ruby Falls Redbud is a multi-stemmed deciduous shrub with a rounded form and gracefully weeping branches.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 - Mass Planting

 - General Garden Use

 Ruby Falls Redbud will grow to be about 8 feet tall at maturity, with a spread of 6 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.

 This shrub does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.